Bible translations into Portuguese: Complete translations

 In the middle of the 18th century, Pedro Rahmeyer, a native of Hamburg who had been living in Lisbon for 30 years, made a translation of the Bible, presumably from German, into Portuguese.
 It has never been published.
 The manuscript is in the Senate Museum in Hamburg.

-At the start of the 20th century, a translation that was called the Brazilian Version (Tradução Brasileira) was produced, with assistance from the American Bible Society, by members of various Protestant denominations, H. C. Tucker (Methodist), William Cabell Brown (Episcopalian), Eduardo Carlos Pereira (Presbyterian).
+At the start of the 20th century, the Brazilian Translation (Tradução Brasileira) was produced, with assistance from the American Bible Society, by members of various Protestant denominations, including H. C. Tucker (Methodist), William Cabell Brown (Episcopalian), Eduardo Carlos Pereira (Presbyterian).
 The Gospels of Matthew and Mark appeared in 1904.
 A revision of Matthew was published in 1905.
 The four Gospels and the Acts of the Apostles appeared in 1906 and the whole of the New Testament in 1910.
 Finally the whole Bible, without the deuterocanonical books, came in 1917.
 It stayed rather close to the original texts, which in the eyes of people accustomed to the Almeida Version was a drawback.
 Another difficulty was its abandonment of the traditional Portuguese form of the Old Testament names, which were replaced by form closer to the Hebrew original, as in English.

 In 1932–1942, a translation by Father Mathos Soares, based relatively freely on the Vulgate, was published by Edições Paulinas.
 It became the most popular version in Brazil.

 In 1958, the Ave Maria publishing house in São Paulo produced a complete Bible based on the French version of the Benedictine monks of Maredsous Abbey, Belgium.
 The Franciscan João José Pedreira de Castro, of the São Paulo Bible Centre, was the coordinator of the work of producing the Portuguese version.

 In 1967, Edições Paulinas presented a complete Bible in Portuguese adapted from the Italian version of the Pontifical Biblical Institute in Rome.

 A joint group of Portuguese Catholics and Protestants began publication of the Tradução Interconfessional em Português Corrente in 1972.
 A revised edition appeared in 2002.